Cranwell's horned frog: As pets

 Like many Pacman frogs, Cranwell's horned frog is very popular as a pet.
 As such, it should be kept in a humid environment such as an aquarium with moist substrate (not gravel).
 It should be fed a mixed diet of gut-loaded crickets, earthworms, small mice, and feeder fish.
 As a rule of thumb, it should be fed every 1–2 days until the age of 18 months, at which point it should be fed once every 4–7 days.
+It is also a good practice to dust prey items with an appropriate calcium and multi-vitamin supplement to prevent the development of metabolic bone disease.
+Supplementation should take place 2-3 times per week when young and once a week for an adult frog.
+Cranwell's horned frog does not require a UVB source to survive but it may aid in calcium absorption.

-Because of its large mouth, C. cranwelli is particularly susceptible to impaction, a condition whereby the frog's gastrointestinal tract is obstructed by a foreign body accidentally swallowed.
+Because of its large mouth, C. cranwelli is particularly susceptible to impaction especially when young, a condition whereby the frog's gastrointestinal tract is obstructed by a foreign body accidentally swallowed.
 The foreign body can be almost anything, but in Pacman frogs kept as pets, it is commonly a small rock or piece of gravel used as substrate.
 Impaction often leads to constipation and malnutrition, and possibly death unless treated promptly with laxatives such as the osmotic diuretic lactulose.
 In severe cases, the volume of feces in the intestines is so large that the lungs are obstructed and the frog's breathing is impaired.
-Surgery is often the only alternative in these cases, although it is rarely performed because of its typically prohibitive costs.
+Surgery may be required in the case of severe or chronic impactions.